bahrus/trans-render/README.md

 Often, we want to reapply a transform, after something changes -- typically the source data.

-The ability to do this is illustrated in the previous example.
-Critical syntax shown below:
+The ability to do this is illustrated below:

 ```html
 <script type="module">